-Use the Repeater Mode to extend the wireless signal of your wireless router, increasing the range of your existing wireless network.
-The DAP-1665 will connect wirelessly to your wireless router or access point and will broadcast its signal to your wireless clients.
+Use Extender mode, to extend the range of your existing wireless network by repeating the wireless signal of another access point or wireless router.
+The DAP-1650 and wireless router (if used) must be within range of each other.
 The extended wireless network can use the same Wi-Fi Network Name (SSID) and security settings as the existing network, or you can choose to specify a new network name and security method.